Operation Brightside

 Back at Blackthorn Police Station, Joanne Crawford’s Inspector Helen McNally and Des Eastwood’s DS Murray Canning of the Paramilitary Taskforce were under pressure to explain who murdered Jim Dixon and how they were going to contain it.

-Helen gave Andrea Irvine’s ACC Nicola Robinson a rundown of the police response to the shooting.
+Helen gave Andrea Irvine’s ACC Nicola Robinson a quick rundown of the police response to the shooting.

 A call had been put out for officers from other districts to come to Belfast to boost police numbers in Mount Eden, with everyone working 12 hour shifts.

-Stmarting from the ACC’s rap on his knuckles, DS Canning pulled Shane aside to take him to task for smelling of booze and having no intel on who shot Dixon.
+Smarting from the ACC’s rap on his knuckles, DS Canning pulled Shane aside to take him to task for smelling of booze and having no intel on who shot Dixon.

 “I need you to step up here,” he whinged before telling Shane that if he didn’t get his act together, he’d no longer be on the fast track to the Paramilitary Taskforce and would remain stuck in Blackthorn.

-Out on the streets of Mount Eden, Grace and Martin McCann’s PC Stevie Neil had the unenviable task of knocking doors in the hope that residents might have heard or seen anything the night before.
+On the streets of Mount Eden, Grace and Martin McCann’s PC Stevie Neil had the unenviable task of knocking doors in the hope that residents might have heard or seen anything the night before.

 It seemed a fruitless task until Stevie spotted a doorbell camera at the home of Carol Moore’s Eileen.